Own-Data-Privateer/hoardy-web/tool/README.md

 The resulting `HTML` files will be stripped of all `JavaScript` and other stuff of various levels of evil and then minimized a bit to save space.
 The results should be completely self-contained (i.e., work inside a browser running in "Work offline" mode) and safe to view in a dumb unconfigured browser (i.e., the resulting web pages should not request any page requisites --- like images, media, `CSS`, fonts, etc --- from the Internet).

+(In practice, though, `hoardy-web export mirror` is not completely free of bugs and `HTML5` spec is constantly evolving, with new things getting added there all the time.
+So, it is entirely possible that the output of the above `hoardy-web export mirror` invocation will not be completely self-contained.
+Which is why the `Hoardy-Web` extension has its own per-tab `Work offline` mode which, by default, gets enabled for tabs with `file:` URLs.
+That feature prevents the outputs of `hoardy-web export mirror` from accessing the Internet regardless of any bugs or missing features in `hoardy-web`.
+It also helps with debugging.)

 If you are unhappy with the above and, for instance, want to keep `JavaScript` and produce unminimized human-readable `HTML`s, you can run the following instead:

 ```bash